 This landscape was eroded into canyons, buttes, and mesas by the Colorado River, Green River, and their tributaries.
 The park is divided into four districts by the rivers.
 There are rock pinnacles and other naturally sculpted rock, as well as artifacts from Ancient Pueblo Peoples.

 One of my favorite trails on earth.
+Start from Elephant Canyon parking lot.
+Get there early so you can park!
+This trail is around 11 miles round trip and the terrain is pretty rugged at times.
 You will feel it when you are done, but the variety of desert landscapes you experience are well worth the pain.
-The open panoramas of Chesler, the mushroom rock formations in Elephant Canyon, the dark narrow path within the joint trail, the ascent into Chesler and all those colorful needles against the bright blue sky make this trail a must see if you find yourself in the needles.
+The open panoramas of Chesler, the mushroom rock formations in Elephant Canyon, the dark narrow path within the joint trail, the ascent into Chesler and all those colorful needles against the bright blue sky make this trail a must see.

 Emily M. on Aztec Butte Trail

 A quick easy trail !
 Enjoyed the rock scrambling to the top and the views of the area.